 3 tablespoons olive oil, divided

-3 pounds beef chuck, excess fat trimmed, cut in 1 1/2 inch pieces
+3 pounds beef chuck, excess fat trimmed, cut into 1 1/2-inch pieces

 Freshly ground black pepper